Parallel inference for massive distributed spatial data using low-rank models: Introduction

 This article is organized as follows.
 We begin with a brief review of low-rank spatial models in Section \ref{sec:lowrank}.
 We then focus on the distributed-data setting, describing a basic parallel algorithm for inference (Section \ref{sec:distributedinference}), discussing inference on model parameters and presenting important simplifications for fixed basis functions (Section \ref{sec:parameterinference}), describing how to do spatial prediction (Section \ref{sec:prediction}), and extending the methodology to the spatio-temporal setting (Section \ref{sec:spatiotemporal}).
-In Section \ref{sec:application}, we present an application to total precipitable water measured by three sensor systems, and we conclude in Section \ref{sec:conclusions}.
+We present an application to total precipitable water measured by three sensor systems (Section \ref{sec:application}), and a simulation study exploring the effect of parallelization on computation time (Section \ref{sec:timing}).
+We conclude in Section \ref{sec:conclusions}.